-The program provides students with an understanding of the importance of gender as a category of analysis.
+The Gender and Women’s studies major provides students with an understanding of the importance of gender as a category of analysis.
 It also looks at gender’s intersections with race/ethnicity, class, age, sexual identity, nationality, and (dis)ability.

 What You'll Learn